Trait extendr_api::DerefMut

 Warning: Deref coercion is a powerful language feature which has far-reaching implications for every type that implements DerefMut.
 The compiler will silently insert calls to DerefMut::deref_mut.
 For this reason, one should be careful about implementing DerefMut and only do so when mutable deref coercion is desirable.
 See the Deref docs for advice on when this is typically desirable or undesirable.

-Types that implement DerefMut or Deref are often called “smart pointers” and the mechanism of deref coercion has been specifically designed to facilitate the pointer-like behaviour that name suggests.
+Types that implement DerefMut or Deref are often called “smart pointers” and the mechanism of deref coercion has been specifically designed to facilitate the pointer-like behavior that name suggests.
 Often, the purpose of a “smart pointer” type is to change the ownership semantics of a contained value (for example, Rc or Cow) or the storage semantics of a contained value (for example, Box).

 §Mutable deref coercion